-Populist Political Communication - Education Package - Populist Political Communication in Europe
+Populist Political Communication - Education Package

 One of the target audiences for the dissemination of the results of the Action are educators and young citizens.
 Therefore, the Action has produced material to be used in high school curricula, as part of social science classes.
 Our ‘education package’ consist of several short videos that offer an accessible and comprehensive introduction to this phenomenon.
 Additionally, teachers and students may find more in-depth material in the first action book.
 The book, or individual chapters based on topics or specific countries, may be used as background together with the videos as a basis for discussion in class, or as a high quality source in a school project.